colleenobrien3/MedTrak-Farkle/README.md

 ## Next Steps

 Next, I would add functionality for banking the score!
 I would need to write logic for saving each player's score.
 I would also need to write logic to decide who wins the game.
 And of course, I would need to add styling to make it look nicer!
+(Also, there is a bug keeping the first die from shuffling, so I would go in and fix that ASAP.)